 Elevator Kegels:

 Start this by imagining your pelvic floor muscle as an elevator.
-You can contract the muscles (as an elevator going up) and slowly release it ( as an elevator going down).
+You can contract the muscles (as an elevator going up) and slowly release them ( as an elevator going down).

 Super Kegels: